What is histogram

-On the Luminosity histogram, blacks tone are represented on the left side of the graph and the pixels close to the left edge of the histogram are equal to 0% brightness.
+On the Luminosity histogram, blacks tone is represented on the left side of the graph and the pixels close to the left edge of the histogram are equal to 0% brightness.
 Whites are represented on the right side.
 Pixels close to the right edge of the histogram are equal 100% bright.
 Between these are you have the mid-tones, which are neither completely black or white.
 The vertical axis of the Luminosity Histogram symbolizes the number of pixels that are in that tone.

 The RGB histogram (red, green, blue) shows the color you captured.
 The camera uses this color information to interpolate the actual color for that location on the sensor.